5K1PY/ToodleDoodle/Docs.md

 ## Overview
-Whole projects consists of several files.
+Whole project consists of several files.
 Main groups of them are:
  - `.py` files - Run the server-side part.
  - `templates` - Folder of html files for pages.
  - `static/js` - Folder of JavaScript files for their respective pages.

 ## Build
-Only file for build is `setup.py`.
+Only file for build is `setup_app.py`.
 It builds the project for running.

 ## Backend